huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Upload a single file

-We saw above how to upload an entire folder.
 You can also upload a single file by setting `local_path` to point to a file on your machine.
 If that's the case, `path_in_repo` is optional and will default to the name of your local file:

 ```bash
 >>> huggingface-cli upload Wauplin/my-cool-model ./models/model.safetensors